fire-archive/DesignConcepts/chapters/level_05.md

 ## The Process of Play

 Designers start with the Mechanics and follow them as they grow outward into the Aesthetics.
 You can think of a game as a sphere, with the Mechanics at the core, the Dynamics surrounding them, and the Aesthetics on the surface, each layer growing out of the one inside it.
-One thing the authors of MDA point out is that this is *not* how games are experienced from the player’s point of view.
+One thing the authors of MDA point out is that this is *not* how games are experienced from the player's point of view.

 A player sees the surface first – the Aesthetics.
 They may be *aware* of the Mechanics and Dynamics, but the thing that really makes an immediate impression and that is most easily understood is the Aesthetics.
 This is why, even with absolutely no knowledge or training in game design, *anyone* can play a game and tell you whether or not they are having a good time.
 They may not be able to articulate *why* they are having a good time or *what* makes the game "good" or "bad"… but anyone can tell you right away how a game makes them feel.

 If a player spends enough time with a game, they may learn to appreciate the Dynamics of the game and now their experience arises from them.
-They may realize that they do or don’t like a game because of the specific kinds of interactions they are having with the game and/or the other players.
+They may realize that they do or don't like a game because of the specific kinds of interactions they are having with the game and/or the other players.
 And if a player spends even more time with that game, they may eventually have a strong enough grasp of the Mechanics to see how the Dynamics are emerging from them.

 If a game is a sphere that is designed from the inside out, it is *played* from the outside in.
 And this, I think, is one of the key points of MDA.
 The designer creates the Mechanics and everything flows outward from that.
 The player experiences the Aesthetics and then their experience flows inward.
 As designers, we must be aware of **both** of these ways of interacting with a game.
 Otherwise, we are liable to create games that are fun for designers but not players.